-How to get the people you want, keep the people you have, or get-along with those you can't get rid of.
+How to get the people you want, keep the people you have, or get-along with those you can't get rid of important things you do.
+But that is easier said than done.
+Not everyone will have the needed skills and not everyone will be motivated to do the work or get along with each other.